-National Pet Obesity Awareness Day is celebrated by all pet owners who care about the health of their pets.
-Trying to give their four-legged companion only the best and in sufficient quantities, pet owners unintentionally bring them to obesity.
-Being overweight can be detrimental to any being, as it causes a number of health problems and shortens lifespan.
+National Pet Obesity Awareness Day is celebrated by all pet owners to ensure the health of their beloved pets.
+Oftentimes, owners unintentionally give their pets too much food, leading to obesity.
+Pet obesity can cause a number of health problems and decrease lifespan.

-- since 1998, the Guinness Book of Records has stopped awarding records to heavy pets so that the owners stop overfeeding them for the title;
+- Since 1998, the Guinness Book of Records has stopped awarding records to heavy pets in order to discourage owners from overfeeding their pets for the title.

-- according to the Association for the Prevention of Obesity in Pets, since 2011, obesity among pets has become a mass phenomenon and already resembled an epidemic;
+- Since 2011, obesity among pets has become a mass phenomenon and has been compared to an epidemic.

 National Pet Obesity Awareness Day is observed on the second Wednesday in October each year.